MikeDigitize/JSFundamentals/README.md

 ### Null and Undefined

-Null and Undefined are both types in JavaScript.
+Null and Undefined are both types in JavaScript (as of ES6).
 The difference between the two is simply a case of implict or explicit declaration.
 Both are meant to represent a yet to be determined value.
 However, a null value has to be explicitly declared, it does not occur organically, unlike a value of undefined which is automatically assigned to a variable that is declared but not defined.

 ```javascript
 // foo is declared but its value is yet to be determined